-“The onus was definitely on me to speak up, but I didn’t,” said Gippetti.
+“The onus was definitely on me to speak up, but I didn’t,” Mike said.
 “If he would’ve said ‘have you ever been addicted to Vicodin before,’ I would’ve said ‘yes.’”

 Many doctors don’t have clinical experience asking about substance use.
 That’s why Dr. Kapoor and Northwell Health are working to do more than train their current staff in early addiction identification; they’ve also helped implement a new substance use screening program as part of the curriculum at Hofstra Northwell School of Medicine.